-- Random number generator (DRBG) - Asymmetric key generation (RSA keys with key length 1024, 2048, 3072 and 4096 bits, EC keys with key length 256 bits and 384 bits) - Symmetric key generation (AES keys with 128 and 256 bits) - Symmetric and asymmetric key procedures (encryption/decryption, generation and verification of digital signatures) - Hash algorithms (SHA-1, SHA-256, SHA-384) and MAC (HMAC) - Secure key and data storage - Identification and Authorization mechanisms
+- Random number generator (DRBG) - Asymmetric key generation (RSA keys with key length 1024, 2048, 3072 and 4096 bits, EC keys with key length 256 bits and 384 bits) - Symmetric key generation (AES keys with 128, 192 and 256 bits) - Symmetric and asymmetric key procedures (encryption/decryption, generation and verification of digital signatures) - Hash algorithms (SHA-1, SHA-256, SHA-384) and MAC (HMAC) - Secure key and data storage - Identification and Authorization mechanisms

 In this security target the TOE (target of evaluation) is described and a summary specification is given.
 The security environment of the TOE is defined.
 The assets are identified which have to be protected through the security policy.
 The threats against these assets are described.
 The security objectives as the objectives of the security policy are defined as well as the security requirements.
 The applicable IT security requirements are taken from the Common Criteria, with appropriate refinements.
-The security requirements are constructed out of the security functional requirements as part of the security policy and the security assurance requirements, as the steps during the evaluation and certification to prove that the TOE meets these requirements.
+The security policy and the security assurance requirements, as the steps during the evaluation and certification to prove that the TOE meets these requirements.
 The functionality of the TOE to meet the requirements is described.